tequreq/security/identify_hash_and_crack_it.md

 [https://hashcat.net/wiki/doku.php?id=example\_hashes](https://hashcat.net/wiki/doku.php?id=example_hashes)

-My hash was a Apache md5, so I will use the corresponding code for it, `1600`
+My hash was a SHA1, so I will use the corresponding code for it, `100`

 `-a 0` - straight